 One of Don’s favorite desserts is Chocolate Amaretto Mousse.
 I have been keeping this recipe in my treasure box for 26 years and bring it out a couple times a year.
 The recipe has been adapted from the 1988 issue of Gourmet magazine.

 Good quality chocolate choices are: Callebaut bittersweet, Scharffen Berger, semi-sweet or Ghiradelli bittersweet.
 I have also used regular Baker’s semi-sweet chocolate with good results.
-I must warn you though, this is not a low-calorie dessert and I only make this on special occasions but Valentine’s Day works for me.
+I must warn you though, this ultra-creamy sensation is not a low-calorie dessert and I only make this on very special occasions.

 This Chocolate Amaretto Mousse recipe is a re-post with new photos.
 The original post was published on February 4, 2014..